sepehrsardooeinasab/Space-Invaders/README.md

 ## Stages

 ### Select Profile
-In this stage, you can create a new profile or delete an older one, also the time players have spent on the game and their highest score are shown.
+This stage allows you to create a new profile or delete an existing one, as well as see how much time players have spent playing the game and their highest score.

 <img src="Images/SelectProfile.png">

 ### Choose difficulty
-In this stage, you can choose the difficulty of the game.
-The health of enemies and also their fire rate changes depending on the difficulty you select.
-You get more points from killing enemies on harder difficulties which can help you get a higher score.
+The difficulty of the game can be selected at this stage.
+The health of enemies and their fire rate change based on the difficulty you choose.
+Killing enemies on harder difficulties will earn you more points, allowing you to score higher.

 <img src="Images/ChooseDifficulty.png">